 Friends of Fort Vancouver National Historic Site is a dynamic non-profit organization focused on activities that encourage cultural awareness and participation at this Site.
 By engaging visitors in the myriad of interests represented here, the Friends seek to raise public awareness of the region’s heritage and its evolving development.

-Our mission is to inspire, inform and connect visitors, supporters, advocates and the community to the Fort Vancouver National Historic Site.
+The Friends work in the forefront and behind the scenes to inspire, inform, and connect visitors, supporters, and the community to the Fort Vancouver National Historic Site.

 The Friends actively fundraise with programs that broaden public awareness, help transport school children to the Site, and benefit community participation.
 We work closely with government agencies like the National Park Service and the U.S. Forest Service, as well as other organizations to encourage visitation and to welcome new audiences to a greater appreciation for the Site.

 Members of the Friends assist the National Park Service and its volunteers by engaging in fundraising events and collaborating with several organizations and institutions to enhance the effect of our mission and goals.
 We also share a unique partnership with the U.S. Forest Service.
 The Gifford Pinchot National Forest — home of Mount St. Helens — is headquartered on the site with a ranger posted in our Visitor Center.
 Working as a team — National Park Service, U.S. Forest Service and the Friends strive to make the visitor's experience rich and memorable.